-Several methods for detecting attacks have been proposed, and one is to detect the mismatch between bidirectional packets [9].
+Another method is to detect the mismatch between bidirectional packets [10].
 When a server is not under attack, packet arrival rates for both directions are almost the same or at least of the same order, because the TCP needs an ACK packet for each packet that is sent.
 If the packet arrival rate for one direction is much higher than that for the other direction, the traffic in the high-rate direction might include some attack packets.
 In this mechanism, however, the router cannot detect the attack until the server has a vacancy in the backlog queue the server uses to store can reply SYN/ACK packets for spoofed SYN packets.
-MULTOPS [10] is one of similar version which checks the asymmetries of traffics for both directions with the granularity of subnet.
-Another method in [11] is to use the difference between the rates of SYN packets (i.e., the head of the connection) and FIN/RST packets (i.e., tail of the connection).
-If the rate of SYN packets is much higher than that of FIN or RST packets, the router recognizes that the attacking traffic is mixed into the current traffic.
+MULTOPS [11] is one of similar version which checks the asymmetries of traffics for both directions with the granularity of subnet.
 [12] detects attacks by the number of source addresses.
 If the number of source addresses increase rapidly, the current traffic might include attack packets.